Pig weighing versus dip sticking

 Determining to support students so they can do their best on tests is not necessarily teaching “to the test.”
 Teachers mustn’t sacrifice high quality instruction for boring lessons in test taking strategies.
 The best preparation for standardized tests is excellent, standards-based learning opportunities in the classroom.

 However, students do benefit from seeing similar questions and test items through their various subjects and classroom instruction, activities and assessments.
 Test taking shouldn’t be unfamiliar territory, especially when some tests carry relatively high stakes.
-Instead, test preparation should be include multiple short, informal opportunities to encounter the kinds of questions found on end of year tests and to receive immediate feedback about how to improve their answers.
+Instead, test preparation should include multiple short, informal opportunities to encounter the kinds of questions found on end of year tests and to receive immediate feedback about how to improve their answers.
 This must be within the scope of classroom routines and not a stand-alone supplement that displaces valuable learning activities and engaging instruction.

 We want our young people to learn how to get along well with others.
 We work to build their knowledge and skills across multiple disciplines, including the arts and athletics.
 We want them to be critical thinkers, able to articulate their innovative ideas, well prepared for a life beyond a classroom setting.